-It is recommended that Council strengthen its relationship with community organisations specifically committed to public art in the Shire.
+It is recommended that Council strengthen its relationship with community organisations, arts enterprises and public art facilitators specifically committed to public art in the Shire.
 Partnerships allow an arms-length role for council, with the ability to support and facilitate these organisations on issues such as location, longevity and quality of artworks.